 A Water Efficient Landscaping Permit is required for any project with a landscape area of equal or greater than 500 SF within the scope of the ordinance.
 Click on the link below for the tabulated summary.

-A new Landscape Water Meter may be required in connection with the water efficient landscaping permit as noted in the referenced Table.
+A new Landscape Water Meter may be required per Section 4.304.2 of BHMC Amendments to CA Green Building Standards Code Article 11 of Chapter 1 of Title 9. in connection with the water efficient landscaping permit as noted in the referenced Table.

 Any project requiring a new water meter or meter upsize will be subject to City’s municipal code requirement related to water capacity, water supply and/or wastewater demand.
 As a condition of the project approval, the applicant will be required to contact the Public Works Department to assure there is sufficient water supply to fulfill the water demands of the project, pay the applicable fees and/or submit an affidavit acknowledging applicable fees and guarantee the payment before the project final.